AdityaSharma2003/MindMate.ai/README.md

-# RapidEats
+# MindMate.ai
 ![MindMate ai](https://github.com/AdityaSharma2003/MindMate.ai/assets/98648638/d3acb882-fa20-4649-aaeb-8234779bf332)

-RapidEats is a cutting-edge platform designed to streamline the restaurant experience for both customers and owners.
-With intuitive features and seamless integration, RapidEats is revolutionizing the way people dine out.
+MindMate.ai is a full stack software as a service (SaaS) AI platform.
+The platform allows users to create and interact with chatbots that impersonate various celebrities and historical figures.

 ## Table of Contents